koriaf/ausdigital-tap/docs/index.md

-# 1/LAP
+# 1/TAP

-## ADBC Ledger Access Point (LAP) Specification
+## ADBC Transaction Access Point (TAP) Specification

  * ![raw](http://rfc.unprotocols.org/spec:2/COSS/raw.svg)
  * Editor: Chris Gough
  * Contributors: Steve Capell

-This document describes a protocol for exchanging business documents (such as invoices) between ledgers.
-LAP is a secure, decentralised, peer to peer architecture where gateways are optional and minimally trusted.
+This document describes a protocol for exchanging formal documents (such as invoices) between businesses.
+TAP is a secure, decentralised, peer to peer architecture where gateways are optional and minimally trusted.

 This specification aims to support the Australian Digital Business Council